 Proper package management is an essential part of dependency management and stable plugin development in WordPress.
 This article gives an introduction to package management in WordPress, describes related problems and points out possible approaches to solutions.

 Package management is the ability to install re-usable work distributed as a package and to maintain correct relationships between those packages at different versions.
 In the scope of packages necessary for a single project, it is often referred to as Dependency Management.
 A package, such as a plugin or a code library, may depend on multiple other packages.
-And those packages may in turn have dependencies of their own, and so on.
+And those packages may, in turn, have dependencies of their own, and so on.
 Moreover, those dependencies are often constrained to specific version ranges.

 Determining and installing the correct versions of all dependencies of a project recursively is the purpose of a dependency management system.
 Another important feature of package management systems is the ability to determine whether a recursive set of requirements can be resolved to an installable list of packages, i.e. that all requirements can be satisfied.
-And warning the user if they cannot, while providing some information that would help resolve the conflict.
+And warning the user if they cannot while providing some information that would help resolve the conflict.

 Modularity in WordPress

 Although WordPress exposes the same API to all extensions, there is no unified package format.
 Instead, WordPress extensions have the form of either plugin or theme.
 Furthermore, plugins may be must-use, and are installed in a different way to regular plugins; and themes may extend other themes, making them child themes.
-Finally, there are dropins, which are neither plugins nor themes, but provide yet another way of customizing WP behaviour by outright replacing certain aspects of it.
+Finally, there are dropins, which are neither plugins nor themes but provide yet another way of customizing WP behavior by outright replacing certain aspects of it.
 Perhaps due to the above, there is no unified way of installing or distributing extensions.
 There is no notion of “package”, and therefore no package management is available.

 Moreover, WordPress itself does not provide package metadata, relies heavily on globals, and makes many assumptions about the environment, thus making it extremely difficult to distribute or depend on as a package.
 Several solutions for installing WordPress as a Composer package exist, such as johnpbloch/wordpress-core-installer.